Almudenagarrido/NLP-Multi-Agent-System/README.md

 cp .env.example .env   # macOS/Linux
 copy .env.example .env # Windows

+### 5. Setup Sample Dataset

+#### Yahoo finance API
+To test data access and prepare a small sample dataset from Yahoo Finance:

+Run the provided script in tests/:

+python tests/test_yahoo_access.py

+This script downloads a small sample dataset and saves it locally in:

+tests/data/

 ## 🧠 Description

 The project implements a multi-agent NLP system where agents collaborate to process and analyze text data.